vnavarro/JSON-processing/README.md

 # Since Processing 2.0 beta 8

-Since the beta release (8) of Processing 2.0 (February 24) JSON is part of the core libraries; the combination of this contributed library and the core library will cause the "type is ambiguous" error, basically meaning that Processing doesnt know which of the libraries to use.
-The simplest way to combat this is to delete the json4processing library.
+Since the beta release (8) of Processing 2.0 (February 24) JSON is part of the core libraries; to avoid any ambiguity problems you should upgrade to [version 0.1.6](http://santiclaws.se/json4processing/json4processing-0.1.6.zip) of this library.

 # Installation in Processing

-1. Download the latest version [here](santiclaws.se/json4processing/json4processing-0.1.6.zip)
+1. Download the latest version [here](http://santiclaws.se/json4processing/json4processing-0.1.6.zip)
 2. Extract the zip-file into your /sketchbook/libraries/ folder.
 3. Restart Processing IDE